Get covered in minutes!

 Make sure you have the right type of coverage on your property insurance policy well in advance.
 And if you’re not insured with MAPFRE yet, get a fast, free quote today to see how much you could save on your insurance in Massachusetts or contact a local independent agent in your state!

-Please Note: This is meant only to provide general information about commonly available insurance coverages.
-Except as expressly noted, this content is not intended to describe any specific coverage offered by MAPFRE Insurance.
+Please Note: This content is not intended to describe any specific coverage offered by MAPFRE Insurance.
 No coverage is provided, bound or guaranteed by this article.
 Available coverages, credits and discounts vary from state to state and are subject to eligibility criteria and policy terms/conditions, which will control in the event of conflict between this article and your insurance policy.
 For information about your policy, please review your individual policy contract and speak with your insurance representative.

 MAPFRE Insurance® is a brand and service mark of MAPFRE U.S.A.
-Corp. and its affiliates, American Commerce Insurance CompanySM (Cal.
-COA 4928-8); Citation Insurance CompanySM; The Commerce Insurance CompanySM; Commerce West Insurance CompanySM (Cal.
-COA 1372-2); and MAPFRE Insurance CompanySM (Cal.
-COA 3039-5).
-Not all products available in all states.
+Corp. and its affiliates, including American Commerce Insurance CompanySM (Cal.
+COA 4928-8), Citation Insurance CompanySM, The Commerce Insurance CompanySM, Commerce West Insurance CompanySM (Cal.
+COA 1372-2), MAPFRE Insurance CompanySM (Cal.
+COA 3039-5), and MAPFRE Insurance Company of FloridaSM.

 Articles